SreeDharshan-GJ/memory-utility-networks/README.md

 Existing retrieval heuristics (recency, frequency, similarity) fail to capture *predictive utility*—whether a memory will actually improve the model's response to the current query.
 This project investigates whether that predictive signal can be learned.

 ---
+## Dataset

+### Benchmark

+**Dataset:** SST-2 (Stanford Sentiment Treebank)

+**Task:** Binary sentiment classification

+**Evaluation Setting:** Few-shot In-Context Learning

+### Why SST-2?

+SST-2 provides a controlled environment for evaluating retrieval quality because downstream prediction accuracy is highly sensitive to which examples are retrieved into context.
+This makes it suitable for studying utility-based memory selection mechanisms.

+### Experimental Goal

+Given a query example and a memory pool:

+1. Retrieve the most useful memories.
+2. Construct a few-shot context.
+3. Evaluate downstream classification performance.
+4. Compare utility-based retrieval against traditional retrieval baselines.

+The benchmark serves as a controlled testbed for investigating whether memory utility can be predicted directly.

+---

 ## Research Timeline